 Dating App Profile Photos

 Remember, you can’t always see what’s going on in great detail when you go to a concert.
 Even if you get seats close-up to the stage, the crowds can be distracting, or one especially tall person can ruin your experience.
-You’re likely to end up watching what’s going on on the provided screen, even when you’re there in person.
-So you’re not losing much of the concert experience by watching it virtually with your date – it can even be a better experience you can enjoy together!
+You’re likely to end up watching what’s happening on the provided screen, even when you’re there in person.
+It’s a similar thing with your profile so make sure you are using the right photos.

 - Never, ever, upload the selfie you took of yourself.
 The main profile picture ought to have been taken by a friend.
 This may seem trivial, but the fact that your friends care enough to take the time to do so speaks volumes.
 Subtly but significantly, it shows you have social clout.